paperless-ngx/paperless-ngx/docs/configuration.md

 barcode is detected.

     The barcode must consist of a (configurable) prefix and the ASN to be set, for instance `ASN00123`.
+The content after the prefix is cleaned of non-numeric characters.

     This option is compatible with barcode page separation, since pages will be split up before reading the ASN.